rbisdorff/Digraph3/docSphinx/tutorial.rst

    Unopposed partial ranking of the potential study programs

-Again, when *equi-signficant* performance criteria are assumed per decision objective, we observe in :numref:`AliceChoice_unopposed` that *I-FHK* remains the stable best choice recommendation, *independently* of the actual importance weights that Alice may wish to allocate to her four decision objectives.
+Again, when *equi-signficant* performance criteria are assumed per decision objective, we observe in :numref:`AliceChoice_unopposed` that *I-FHK* remains the stable best choice, *independently* of the actual importance weights that Alice may wish to allocate to her four decision objectives.

 In view of her performance tableau in :numref:`aliceHeatmap`, *Graduate Interpreter* studies at the *Technical High School Köln*, thus, represent definitely **Alice's very best choice**.